BU-Spark/CS506Spring2021Repository/SustainablePurchasing/ReadMe.md

 ## Discussion and Limitations
 ### Deliverable 0 @Feb 19, 2021
-We only focus on tonor and coffee consumption for investigating sustainable purchasing, not so much freedom.
+1. We only focus on toner and coffee consumption for investigating sustainable purchasing, not so much freedom.
-It may be challenging to trace the GHG footprint of tonor since we need to scrape some information from the merchants, not sure if they publish the details online.
+2. It may be challenging to trace the GHG footprint of toner since we need to scrape some information from the merchants, not sure if they publish the details online.
-Right now we only have “WB Mason Toner and Coffee Purchases_no pricing” data at hand and the valuable attributes are “date”, “ERP Supplier”, “Product Description” and “Category”.
+3. Right now we only have “WB Mason Toner and Coffee Purchases_no pricing” data at hand and the valuable attributes are “date”, “ERP Supplier”, “Product Description” and “Category”.
 There’s not many numeric attributes to work on and we need to find a way to separate and classify the non-numeric attributes.
-Note: The client is also interested in the information the project needs when collecting data, especially the data that need to start collection from now.
-And how could BU track its Scope 3 emissions on a long-term basis as it relates to its procurement, given the breadth of products, services, and suppliers available.
+We don’t have direct access to the original resources.
+Everytime we apply for the data, we need to wait for the clients’ replies, which leads to delay in progress.
+4. Note: The client is looking for a full-featured database for the prospective students, so we should have an eye on what else data we need in order to realize a comprehensive report in the end.